imadeddine-belkat/Fantasy-Premier-League/README.md

 ## License

 Distributed under the MIT License.
-See [`LICENSE`](LICENSE) for details.
+See [`LICENSE`](https://github.com/imadeddine-belkat/Premier-League-Stats/blob/main/LICENSE) for details.

-> **Disclaimer:** Unofficial dataset, not affiliated with or endorsed by the Premier League or Fantasy Premier League.
-Data is sourced from publicly accessible APIs for educational and analytical use.
+> **Disclaimer:** This is an unofficial dataset, not affiliated with or endorsed by the Premier League or Fantasy Premier League.
+All data is sourced from publicly available APIs for educational and analytical use.